-The performing arts are featured at America Garden Theater Stage in the America pavilion.
+The performing arts are covered with acrobatic artists at the fountain stage.
+And featured Broadway stars are found at the America Garden Theater Stage in the America pavilion.
 You can see different Broadway talent each weekend of the festival.
 There’s also a stage set up between the entrance of the World Showcase and Future World where you can listen to the vocal talents of different groups from orchestra to acappella.

 This seemed like a great place to take a break and always seemed to have somewhat of a crowd.
 And even better, we were able to catch a pretty cool performance by an artist who painted to music!
 Super fun and really awesome to watch.